SolemmaLLC/ClimateStudioDocs/docs/hourlyHeatmap.rst

    :align: center

-2 `filters`_ may be applied to the Hourly Heatmap:
+Two `filters`_ may be applied to the Hourly Heatmap:

 - **Days** of the year as a range (wraps around)
 - **Hours** of the day as a range (wraps around)